RasaHQ/rasa/docs/running-rasa-with-docker.rst

     the default locations for the configuration files and training data.
 For more information see :ref:`cli-usage`.

-In this case, we've also passed values for the location of the domain file, stories file, and the models output directory to show how these can be customized.
+In this case, we've also passed values for the location of the domain file, training data and the models output directory to show how these can be customized.
 You can also leave these out since we are passing the default values.

 .. note::